Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 • Two beige-colored star-shaped starfish on a plain white background.

 Unlike insurance-based clinics, where sessions are rushed and care plans are built around billing codes, our cash-pay model means every decision we make is based entirely on what your body actually needs.
 Longer sessions.
-The same specialist team every time.
+One-on-one care delivered by a team that knows your history and is all trained in the same method.
 A plan that continues as long as you need it — not until your insurance runs out.

-And because California is a direct-access state, you do not need a referral to get started.
+And because California is a direct-access state, you don't need a referral to get started.

 WHAT OUR CLIENTS ARE SAYING.